KordelFranceTech/JRTI/README.md

 # JRTI
-JRTI - Just Read the Instructions: A free PDF reader for turning PDFs into audible files
+JRTI - Just Read the Instructions: A free PDF reader iOS app for turning PDFs into audible files